isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-other-features.md

+---
+title: Other features in the Web Editor
+description: Learn how to Other features in the Web Editor
+---

 # Other features in the Web Editor {#id2056B0B0YPF}

 There are some other useful features in the Web Editor that you can make use of: